 Quantitative methods are catered to your business through templates or advanced survey designs.
 While you can manually collect data and conduct data analysis in a spreadsheet program, this solution helps you automate the process of quantitative research, saving you time and administration work.

 Using computational techniques helps you to avoid human errors, and participant results come in are already incorporated into the analysis in real-time.

-Our key tools, Stats IQ™ and Driver IQ™ make analysing numerical data easy and simple.
+Our key tools, Stats IQ™ and Driver IQ™ make analyzing numerical data easy and simple.
 Choose to highlight key findings based on variables or highlight statistically insignificant findings.
 The choice is yours.

-Some examples of your workspace in action, using drag and drop to create fast data visualisations quickly:
+Some examples of your workspace in action, using drag and drop to create fast data visualizations quickly: